 5.CLEAN NURSERY MATTRESS

-Your little one spends so much time on the mattress, so strip it and give the crib bedding a good wash.
+Your little one spends so much time on the mattress; strip it and wash the crib bedding well.
 Use the upholstery attachment on your vacuum to remove dust on both sides of the mattress, and if you find any spots, spot clean.
-If there’s an odor, sprinkle a light layer of baking soda over the top of the mattress and let it sit for a few hours before vacuuming it.
+If there's an odor, sprinkle a light layer of baking soda over the top of the mattress and let it sit for a few hours before vacuuming it.

 6. VACUUM AND SPOT CLEAN THE NURSERY CHAIR

 The nursery chair gets a lot of use and is overdue for a cleaning.
-Start by vacuuming around every crack and crevice of the nursery chair.
-Then identify any spots and spot-clean the upholstery if needed.
+Start by vacuuming around every crack and crevice.
+Then, identify any spots and spot-clean the upholstery if needed.

 Your nursery window treatments are also due for a spring cleaning.
-If they are machine washable, remove and toss them in the washing machine.
-Alternatively, you can use a clothes steamer to steam the curtains.
+If they are machine washable, remove them and toss them in the washing machine.
+Alternatively, you can steam the curtains using a clothes steamer.

 8. SHAMPOO / STEAM-CLEAN CARPETS AND NURSERY RUG

-When nursery spring cleaning, take a moment to replace filters and batteries and test the smoke detectors that keep your little one healthy and safe.
+When nursery spring cleaning is complete, take a moment to replace filters and batteries and test the smoke detectors that keep your little one healthy and safe.

 10. UPGRADE NURSERY STORAGE